Menu

 • International Bodies.
 You may be able to lodge a complaint with persons such as the Ombudsman of the Food and Agriculture Organisation or with United Nations Special Rapporteurs, such as the UN Special Rapporteur on the Right to Food.

-Your can check national contact points in a company’s home state under the OECD Guidelines for Multinational Enterprises
+Your can check national contact points in a company’s home state under the OECD Guidelines for Multinational Enterprises.

 4